nens/threedi-docs/source/d_threedi_portal.rst

 When choosing a **Constant** type of precipitation, the rain intensity (in mm/h) and duration of the rain must be defined.
 The rain intensity is uniform and constant in the given time frame.

 The option **Radar** is currently only available in the Netherlands and uses historical rainfall data that is based on radar rain images.
 Providing temporally and spatially varying rain information.
-The Dutch Nationale Regenradar is available for all Dutch applications.
+The Dutch Nationale Regenradar is available for all Dutch applications for organisations that have this module in their contract.
 On request, the information from other radars (worldwide) can be made available to 3Di as well.
 In order to apply this type of rain a historical time frame needs to be set.

 When choosing the option **Design**, a number between 3 and 16 must be selected.
 These numbers correlate to predetermined rain events, with differing return periods, that fall homogeneous over the entire model.
 Numbers 3 to 10 originate from `RIONED <https://www.riool.net/bui01-bui10>`_ and are heterogeneous in time.
 Numbers 11 to 16 have a constant rain intensity.
 When selecting a design rain the total rainfall and duration information will change in the tab.